Harvard, Massachusetts: St. Benedict Center

 Father Leonard Feeney was a Jesuit priest who held to a literal interpretation of the doctrine "Extra Ecclesiam nulla salus" (or "outside the Church there is no salvation").
 Feeney was excommunicated in 1953.
 Under the direction of Feeney, Catherine Goddard Clarke and others organized into a group called the Slaves of the Immaculate Heart of Mary, an unofficial Catholic entity.
 In January 1958, the community moved from Cambridge to the town of Harvard.
 Eventually, the original community split into several groups: the Benedictines, the Sisters of Saint Ann's House and Sisters of St. Benedict's center, Slaves of the Immaculate Heart of Mary.
 A further split later occurred with some members of the Slaves of the Immaculate Heart of Mary leaving to establish a separate group in New Hampshire.

 A branch of the Saint Benedict Center is located in Still River, on the west side of Harvard.

 St. Benedict Abbey

 In Still River there is an abbey of Benedictine monks that branched from the St. Benedict Center.
-There are six brothers and seven priests.
-They focus on reverently saying Mass in both the pre-Vatican II and the post-Vatican II forms and chanting the Divine Office in Latin.
-Their current abbot is the Right Reverend Xavier Connelly, OSB, who was elected June 16, 2010.
+They focus on reverently saying Mass in both in English and Latin in the post-Vatican II form and chanting the Divine Office in Latin.
+Their current abbot is the Right Reverend Marc Crilly, OSB, who was elected May 15, 2021.

 Geography

 According to the United States Census Bureau, the town has a total area of 27.0 sqmi, of which 26.4 sqmi is land and 0.6 sqmi, or 2.26%, is water.

-The town is largely wooded with small rolling hills, fields, and wetlands.
-In addition to the numerous streams and brooks throughout Harvard, Bare Hill Pond is a central, iconic locale.
+The eastern part of Harvard is on a large ridgeline.
+In 1931 Harvard College established the Oak Ridge Observatory at an elevation of 609 feet on Pinnacle Rd, the highest point between Mount Wachusett and the ocean.

-Harvard and the surrounding area are renowned for apple orchards and riding stables.
+Harvard is largely wooded with rolling hills, fields, and wetlands.
+In addition to numerous streams and brooks, Bare Hill Pond, a 320-acre lake with its town beach, dock, and several small islands, is a central, iconic locale.